aleeshanaxakis/Express.js-Note-Taker/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears

 ## Installation
-This note taker can be accessed vie the deployed URL: // Insert URL
+This note taker can be accessed vie the deployed URL: https://aleeshanaxakis-note-taker-19c0656e4aec.herokuapp.com/

 ## Usage
 Many people use note taking apps for varied purposes.
 They are very useful applications!